breakspear/diffusion-pipeline/README.md

    * Working directory is the scratch space
      + The storage capacity of each home directory (10GB, which is backed up nightly) is too small for diffusion purposes
    * The location of your working scratch space will depend on your group leader
-     + For myself, it is `/working/lab_michaebr/alistaiP`
+     + For myelf, it is `/working/lab_michaebr/alistaiP`
-   * rsync the Raw folder into the desired project directory
+   * rsync the Raw folder into the desired project directory:
      + `rsync -vaz Raw /working/lab_michaebr/alistaiP/Park`

 ## The functionality of the pipeline